BCBSVT and most other BCBS plans cover telemental health counseling.

 I specialize in working with couples who are experiencing distress and/or hopelessness in their relationships.
 One area of expertise that I have cultivated by working with many couples over the past 15 years, focuses on repairing a relationship after infidelity (physical and/or emotional) has occurred.
 Another area is helping a couple identify areas of concerns early in the relationship, before these issues start to feel unmanageable.
 This can be especially helpful for newly engaged or newlywed couples.

 I am a process therapist.
 I use a psychodynamic approach in addition to cognitive strategies.
 I incorporate ideas from both Susan Johnson’s EFT and the Gottman method.
 I work with the couple to get at the root of what’s really going on in the relationship, below the surface level of repetitive arguments.
 I facilitate awareness of what each person is bringing into the relationship and the effects those things have on the other person and on their own reactions.
 People who become more aware of what they are actually reacting to, in addition to what their partner is reacting to, are in a much better position to make changes particularly with regard to communication (both articulating what one thinks/feels and most importantly how one listens).

 My strength as a couples counselor lies in being able to move freely between the male and female viewpoints.
 This greatly helps couples step back from the immediacy of their situation, and see the often missed global perspective of their relationship, which is essential to fostering effective communication and reestablishing connection.

-My current hours are Mon-Thurs; 9am-5pm.
-If you’d like to schedule an appointment or if you prefer to talk first before scheduling, feel free to use the form provided below or call: (802) 881-7396
+If you’d like to schedule an appointment or if you prefer to talk first before scheduling, please use the form provided below and enter your request for a call first.
+Please make sure your phone number is entered in correctly and add the best times to reach you.